Minimalist furniture presentation: how we focus on the essentials at Danthree Studio

 What does minimalism mean in the visual marketing world and how do we implement it?

-Minimalism in art means a reduction to schematic clarity and to logic.
+In art, minimalism means a reduction to schematic clarity and logic.
 Works of art such as the concrete sculpture "Untitled" by Donald Judd (1991, Israel Museum, Jerusalem) show a high degree of objectivity and are impersonal.
 We bring these principles through a focus on the basic geometric structures and incorporate the strong spatial expressiveness from the minimalism of architecture.
-This language of shapes and colors translates well as 3D visualization.
-Simple, almost boring appearing rooms are equipped with few furnishings.
-The CGI furniture stands in a context, communicates with each other.
-They tell a story - and this gives these reduced rooms tension.

 This is not a new approach, we at Danthree Studio did not invent minimalism in visual marketing.
 Conventional product photography has many years of experience in this field.
-If you see a product on a white background, a photo light box was probably used.
-That's a white box, lit without shadows, that makes the product appear to float more or less incoherently (cropped product images).
-Often this is understood as minimalism: the reduction to the product itself.
-But our CGI artists at Danthree Studios take a different approach.
-Because, as Steve Johnson once explained, "Minimalism in photography is not about getting less in a photo.
-Rather, it's about showing the essence of something.
+If you see a product on a white background, a photo lightbox has probably been used.
+This is a white box, illuminated without shadows, which makes the product appear to float more or less incoherently (cut-out product images).
+This is often understood as minimalism: the reduction to the product itself.

 That's the approach we take at Danthree Studios with pared-down branded spaces that we spar with furniture.
 Everything is created as a 3D rendering, so the details of the products and spaces are easy to rework at any time.